cicirello/alpine-plus-plus/README.md

 ways:
 * The tag latest indicates, well, the latest image.
 * Tags of the form MAJOR.MINOR.PATCH (such as 1.0.0) indicate the SemVer of the image.
 * Each image is also tagged with a v prepended to the SemVer (e.g., v1.0.0).
-* Each image is also tagged with its git short SHA.

 ## Installation and Usage